-- Deep breathing (deep inspiration and deep expiration): subjects sat in Sukhasana and performed deep inspiration(inhalation) and expiration(exhalation) through both nostrils.
+- Deep breathing (deep inspiration and deep expiration): The subjects sat in Sukhasana and performed deep inspiration(inhalation) and expiration(exhalation) through both nostrils.

-- Shashankasana breathing: subjects sat in Vajrasana with their hands back, holding the right wrist with the left arm, with inhalation the person bent backward and with exhalation and bent forwards touching the forehead toward the ground.
+- Shashankasana breathing: The subjects sat in Vajrasana with their hands back, holding the right wrist with the left arm, with inhalation the person bent backward and with exhalation and bent forwards touching the forehead toward the ground.

 - Bhramari chanting: The subjects sat in Sukhasana inhaling through both nostrils and while exhaling produced the sound of a humming bee.